DarkPhoenix616/ICS_Minor_Project_The-Hangman-Game/README.md

 ## Danie's Hangman Game

-Welcome to the Hangman game, a modern twist on the classic word-guessing game!
+Welcome to Danie's Hangman game, a modern twist on the classic word-guessing game!
 This version of Hangman features various categories, supports both single and multiplayer modes, and includes background music and sound effects to enhance the gaming experience.

 ## Features: